BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

 These are a low price shoe with a lot of excellent features well above their pay grade.
 Weighing a light 10 oz you’re feet will feet as light on a disc golf course.
 These trail tread outsoles have great grip on rocky surfaces and grass.
 Great arch support.

 Be in mind if you do have a preferred insole of your own this one is glued in.
-Your toes have plenty of room to move in these you can even add a a Dr Scholl runners insole to prevent shin splints, and theres still plenty of room in the toebox.
+Your toes have plenty of room to move in these around the toebox so you can even add a Dr Scholl runners insole on top of the Asics sole to prevent shin splints.

 If you’re ordering online Asics shoes are famed for being true to the numbers.
 No wonder 3/4 of all online shoes get sent back, size charts are always wrong.
 Or the charts are right but the manufacture has got the size on the shoes wrong.

 They are not waterproof but If you get your feet wet these have fast drying mesh fabric.
 Hold up well against toe drags when your throwing discs.

 whats good – low price, reinforced toe cap, great arch support, plenty of room in the toebox (especially if you add an insole), good on dirt, wet grass and mud

 whats bad – have glue insoles so if you want to swap your own grab some pliers, laces are very thick, not a lot of padding in them, can get slippy on wet surfaces